bitliner/YoCrud/README.md

 ```

 ### Dao generator
+It generates code to query and save a model to MongoDb via mongoose.

 If you run `yeoman init yocrud:dao Book` it will generate the file dao/BookDao.js and its content will be